felipemontefuscolo/ead/README.md

 EAD also tries to be efficient, compact and easy to use.

+This library has been tested only under Linux with gcc v4.6.

 Any help to improve, extend, maintain,  ..., is Welcome!